YueCai335/YueCai335/README.md

 ## Yue Cai

 Backend / full-stack developer with a finance background.
-Montréal & Waterloo, Canada.
+Montréal, Canada.

 **Master of Applied Computing @ Wilfrid Laurier University (GPA 11.4 / 12.0)**
 **Master of Science in Finance · Passed Level I of the CFA Program**